akr4/whitepaper-old/README.md

 Whitepaper is a very thin but fullstack web application template written in Scala.
-It is in an alpha stage.
+It is in early alpha stage.